ParagE404/ParagE404/README.md

 Now shifting focus to AI and cloud computing, I’m diving into LLMs, fine-tuning, and scalable SaaS—while gearing up for my MSc at City University, London.

 # 🚀 What I'm Up To
-🧑‍💻 Recently wrapped up as Lead Fullstack Engineer at WLBS, where I scaled full-stack apps across e-commerce, IoT, and BFSI.<br/>
+🧑‍💻 Recently wrapped up as Software Engineer at WLBS, where I scaled full-stack apps across e-commerce, IoT, and BFSI.<br/>
 🌐 Now diving into AI—exploring LLMs, fine-tuning, and cloud-native architectures.<br/>
 📚 Starting my MSc in Software Engineering with Cloud Computing at City, University of London.<br/>
 ✉️ Open to collaborations, ideas, and conversations—drop a message.<br/>